digitaltwinnn/MxDirtyForm/README.md

 ## Typical usage scenario

-- Indicate that certain fields or dataviews on the page have been modified (dirty) by the user and not submitted yet
+- Indicate that certain fields or dataviews on the page have been modified (dirty) by the user and are not submitted yet
-- Display the original field values, by monitoring the user modifications or preload them from for example a audit trail
+- Display original field values, by monitoring the user modifications or preload them from for example a audit trail log
-- Improve usability when editing many fields, provide options to restore values on screen by a simple field click or reset button
+- Improve usability when editing many fields, restore values on the screen by clicking a field or the reset button
-- Perform dirty / clean business logic on dataview-level by executing configurable microflows
+- Plug in additional behavior using the visual Mendix modeling language when a dataview becomes dirty or clean again
 - Ask for confirmation when a user closes the browser-window while the page is still 'dirty'
-- A combination of any of the above scenarios

 ## Features and limitations

 - Adds CSS classes to fields and dataviews when dirty / clean to support custom styling
-- Show the original value underneath the input (adds a <p> with a bootstrap help-block class)
+- Show the original value underneath the input (adds a <p> with a bootstrap 'help-block' class)
 - Doubleclick on the original value to restore the input field value back to its original
 - Use a reset-button to clean the entire dataview at once from all dirty fields and restore original values
 - Use microflows to provide preloaded dirty values to be displayed already when the dataviews is initialized